czechitas/java-test-automation/README.md

 Working with the framework is divided according to elements of the testing application as follows:

 **ApplicationAction** - Allows you to work with application list:
+- `clickCreateNewApplicationButton()` - click on create new application button
 - `selectProgrammingSection()` - select _Programming_ course category
-- `clickCreateNewApplicationButton()` - create a new application once category is selected
+- `clickCreatePythonApplicationButton()` - create a new application once programming category is selected
 - `openFirstApplicationDetailsPage()` - open an existing application to see details
 - `search("Jan")` - search for an application from Jan
 - `clickEditFirstApplicationButton()` - open the first application to edit details